AndersCoding/Deloitte/README.md

 ## 🧾 Overview

-This project is a prototype that maps a trial balance to a Norwegian standard chart of accounts using a simple assisted (rule-based) approach.
+This project is a prototype that maps a trial balance to a Norwegian standard chart of accounts using a combination of rule-based logic and AI-assisted suggestions.

 The solution consists of:

 -   **Backend (C# / .NET API)** – parses input and generates mapping suggestions
 -   **Frontend (React + TypeScript)** – displays and allows user interaction
+-   **AI (OpenAI API)** – provides intelligent mapping suggestions with confidence and explanation

 ----------